 - Profits can be distributed any way the members choose to do so, regardless of the members' percentage of ownership.

 - LLC owners can be foreign investors, unlike an S corporation.

 - Ownership of real estate can be passed to heirs without the need to execute a new property deed or pay taxes and fees for doing so.

 - Owners of LLCs can more easily remain anonymous than owners of corporations.

 All real estate investments involve risk.
 However, following the rules and requirements of LLC formation and maintenance can improve your odds.
 If you are just beginning the process of real estate investment, now is the time to form your LLC.
 It is a lot easier to purchase real estate through an LLC than transferring it to that entity later on.

 Some people may think that using an LLC to purchase real estate is shady, because of its anonymous nature.
 The owners' identities are somewhat shielded from the public.
 Of course, many investors do it for other reasons, such as legal liability, tax reasons, or because they were advised to do so by an accountant or attorney.
 Celebrities or public figures might have genuine privacy or personal safety concerns and wish to hide the location of property they own.

 States vary in terms of how much privacy they allow LLC owners, but the structure is often used to conceal ownership of real estate or other assets.
 LLC owners do not have to make the identities of members public information.
 This can also be a way to conceal investments that might reveal a conflict of interest.

 If you need more information or help with buying real estate as an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.